 Kearl’s platform fits directly in-line with the Women in Technology initiative, a program supported by the Career and Technical Education Department.

 Under the WIT initiative, coordinators serve as a support system for students training to enter careers in technology by providing positive role models, mentorships, career development, internships and networking opportunities.
-For more information on WIT click here
+For more information on WISTEM click here